$87 Find Cheap Flights from Kansas City to California - Compare and Save

 The average price of all round-trip flights from Kansas City to California clicked on KAYAK for each day over the last 12 months.

-When flying from Kansas City to California, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
+When flying from Kansas City to California, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
 For your return to Kansas City, you’ll find the best rates on Wednesdays and the most expensive ones on Mondays.

 How far in advance should I book a flight from Kansas City to California?